CMU-67336-Data-Visualization/Project3_Tableau/README.md

-# Project 03 Tableau
+# 67-336 Project 03: Tableau + Observable

-# 67-336: Tableau Project
 ## Analyzing Pittsburgh Police Incidents with Tableau

 **Course:** 67-336 Building Data Visualization into Information Systems
 **Instructor:** Shihong Huang
 **TAs:** Wenchao Hu, Lexi Kronowitz
 **Due Date:** TBD
-**Submission Format:** **Observable Notebook Link & Tableau Public Dashboard Link**
+**Submission Format:** **Deployed Observable Notebook Link & Tableau Public Dashboard Link**

 ---

 ## Assignment Overview

-This take-home assignment provides an opportunity to analyze public safety data using Tableau.
+This project provides an opportunity to analyze public safety data using Tableau and communicate your finding using Observable.
 You will create two interactive dashboards using publicly available datasets from the Western Pennsylvania Regional Data Center (WPRDC).
 Your work should uncover meaningful insights and demonstrate best practices in visual storytelling and dashboard design.
 In addition to building dashboards in Tableau, you will create a project write-up and reflection in Observable.
+Finally, your notebook should be deployed using Vercel.

 ---